grafana/grafana/docs/sources/administration/plugin-management/index.md

 2. For self-hosted Grafana installations, add the plugin IDs you want to sandbox in the `~security~` section using the `~enable_frontend_sandbox_for_plugins~` configuration option.

-For Grafana Cloud users, you can simply use the toggle switch in the plugin configuration page to enable or disable the sandbox for each plugin.
-By default, the sandbox is enabled for all plugins to ensure maximum security.
+For Grafana Cloud users, you can simply use the toggle switch in the plugin catalog page to enable or disable the sandbox for each plugin.
+By default, the sandbox is disabled for all plugins.

 {{% admonition type="note" %}}
 Enabling the Frontend Sandbox might impact the performance of certain plugins.
 Only disable the sandbox if you fully trust the plugin and understand the security implications.